All Conditions & Treatments

 How soon can I drive after same-day hip replacement?

-On average, you will likely be able to begin driving between two to four weeks after the date of your surgery.
-You will discuss this with your surgeon.
+On average, you will likely be able to begin driving between 2 to 4 weeks after the date of your surgery.
+You can discuss this with your surgeon.

 Can I walk up and down my stairs?

 You will be instructed on how to go up and down stairs at the surgery center before you leave that day.
 Most patients have no problems with stairs.
-We do ask that you keep it to a minimum until the home therapist arrives to further instruct you.
+Make sure to have a sturdy railing for use in the early postsurgical period.

 What can I do wrong?

 Your hip precautions are of utmost importance.
-You will be educated on which hip and leg motions to avoid by your surgeon, your nurse and your physical therapist.
+You will be educated on which any hip and leg motions to avoid if needed by your surgeon, your nurse and your physical therapist.
 Even if you feel comfortable, you still need to adhere to the precautions until otherwise instructed.

 What should I do if I fall?

 If you fall and you cannot get up, call 911 immediately.
-If you feel you can safely get up without going beyond your hip precautions you can try.
-Once you are up, if you have pain with weight bearing on the operative leg, you should call your surgeon or 911.
+If you feel you can safely get up without going beyond your hip precautions, you can try.
+Once you are up, if you have pain while weight-bearing on the operative leg, you should call your surgeon or 911.

 How long will I have home services?

-It is usually for two weeks after your surgery, partially depending on your insurance benefits.
+It is sometimes for two weeks after your surgery, partially depending on your recovery and insurance benefits.
 You then will have a follow-up office visit with your surgeon.
 At this visit you will be instructed on what to do next regarding therapy.

 When will I follow up with my hip surgeon?

-Your postoperative appointment will be scheduled for approximately two weeks after surgery.
+Your postoperative appointment will be scheduled for approximately six weeks after surgery.

 Authors